Mileage vs. Actual Expenses: Which Method Is Best for Me?

 The actual expenses method used to be pretty burdensome for self-employed taxpayers.
 These days, though, technology has made it far easier to track your actual vehicle expenses.

-Apps like Keeper, for example, can automatically scan your purchases for these expenses — meaning you don't have to do any manual recordkeeping in a spreadsheet.
+Keeper can automatically scan your purchases for these expenses — meaning you don't have to do any manual recordkeeping in a spreadsheet.

 Which method gets you the biggest tax deduction?